YU000jp/YU000jp/README.md

    - Online PDF into assets
      - When paste a PDF URL, a dialog will appear, allowing the editing of the title if necessary.
 Upon confirmation, it will be converted into a dedicated Markdown format and saved as a file in the assets.
 - [🍰Short Namespaces](https://github.com/YU000jp/logseq-plugin-short-namespaces)
-   - This plugin is providing abbreviated representation for namespaces (hierarchy).
+   - Provides abbreviated representation for namespaces (hierarchy).
 - [⚓Quickly PARA method](https://github.com/YU000jp/logseq-plugin-quickly-para-method)
-   - This plugin is designed to provide workflows for the PARA method.
+   - Provides workflows for the PARA method.
 It quickly adds page-tags property.
 - [📆Show Weekday and Week-number](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number)
-   - Plugin for showing weekday and week number beside journal titles.
+   - Show weekday and week number beside journal titles.
    - Localize day of the week in journal links 🆕
 - [🛌Weekdays and Holidays (Templates)](https://github.com/YU000jp/logseq-plugin-weekdays-and-weekends)
-   - Plugin for switching journal templates for weekdays and weekends, public holidays.
+   - Switch journal templates for weekdays and weekends, public holidays.
 - [📍Sticky Popup](https://github.com/YU000jp/logseq-plugin-sticky-popup)
-   - Plugin for showing selected text in a movable pop-up and positioning calendar.
+   - Show selected text in a movable pop-up and positioning calendar.
 - [🌱Innovation Lab](https://github.com/YU000jp/logseq-plugin-some-menu-extender)
-   - This plugin provides several features that are currently in the development stage.
+   - Provides several features that are currently in the development stage.

 #### Published at 2022